Chicken Broccoli Rice Casserole

 - Add the chicken broth, olive oil, and rice to the pot and bring to a boil, then reduce heat to a simmer.

-- Turn off the heat and leave the cover on.
+- Remove the pot from the heat and leave the cover on.
 Let the rice stand for 10 minutes, do not stir.
 Any rice on the bottom of the pot will release.

-- Add the cooked chicken, soup, milk, sour cream, optional seasonings, and half of the cheddar cheese.
+- Add the cooked chicken, cream of chicken soup, milk, sour cream, optional seasonings, and half of the cheddar cheese to the pot of rice.

 - Add to a lightly greased 9 x 13 casserole dish and top with remaining cheese.